 Scuffs are bound to occur over time, no matter the material of your floor.
 If this is the issue when you're deciding to repair or renew your solid wood floor then, depending on the extent of the damage, we would recommend repairing the damage.

 You can do this by sanding down the all of the boards in the room to the level of the marked bands, before re-staining and varnishing for a brand new looking floor in a matter of days.

 Scratches are an unfortunately common mark to occur to solid wood floors and can be caused by wearing heeled shoes, pets claws or fine dust and dirt.
 If the scratches on your floor are fine then simply sanding and refinishing should be sufficient.
 If, however, the scratches are more like gouges, then it may be advisable to replace the boards altogether, as sanding a scratch that's particularly deep could lead to you sand too much of the board away.

 Dents can occur from heeled shoes, heavy furniture or dropping heavy items on your wooden floor.
 As a dent is simply a compression of the wood fibre it is possible to repair it by applying some water to the site of the mark, covering with a cloth and ironing over it gently.
 The water will expand the wood as the iron will force the water to rise upwards, expanding the wood as it does.

 However, this only works for smaller dents and if you have a particularly large dent then repairing with sanding may be your only option.
-If the dent is too deep to sand, and you can't cover the offending area with a rug., then you will have to replace the floorboards.
+If the dent is too deep to sand down, and you can't cover the offending area with a rug, then you will have to replace the floorboards.